random532/brut/README.md

 -----------------------

 1. What is xdisk?<br>
-xdisk is a partition editor for FreeBSD with a graphical user interface.<br>
+xdisk is a partition editor for FreeBSD with a graphical user interface.<br><br>

 2. What can I do with it?<br>
 You can..<br>